-The Globalization topic is divided into smaller PDF documents that correspond to the major categories as they are presented in the iSeries^(R) Information Center.
+The Globalization topic is divided into smaller PDF documents that correspond to the major categories as they are presented in the iSeries(TM) Information Center.
 The smaller size of each of the parts makes downloading and printing the Globalization information faster and easier.
 You can view or print the following topics:

 - Globalization overview

-- · Set up OS/400 with an NLV
+- Set up OS/400(R) with an NLV

-- Develop global applications
+- · Develop globalized applications

 - · Handle data in globalized applications

-- Globalization reference information
+- · Globalization reference information